APPLICANT PRIVACY STATEMENT

 Who has access to data?

-The Company will not share your data with any other third parties, unless your application for employment is successful and it makes you an offer of employment.
+The Company will not share your data with third parties, unless your application for employment is successful and it makes you an offer of employment.
 The organisation will then share your data with former employers to obtain references for you, employment background check providers to obtain necessary background checks and the Disclosure and Barring Service to obtain necessary criminal records checks.

 How does the Company protect data?